ahwayakchih/openshift-nodebb/README.markdown

 rhc ssh -a nodebb 'source ${OPENSHIFT_REPO_DIR}.openshift/lib/onbb_utils.sh && onbb_exec_command resetPassword nodebb@nodebb-youropenshiftaccountname.rhcloud.com'
 ```

 Relace `nodebb@nodebb-youropenshiftaccountname.rhcloud.com` with e-mail address set for the account.
-By default, this will be almost the same as in example, with only `youropenshiftaccountname` to replace with your OpenShift user name.
+By default, this will be almost the same as in example, with only `youropenshiftaccountname` to replace with your OpenShift account name.

 ## Acknowledgments